-- State your project's core question -- framed as a question -- and say why it is important to the church in North America (one paragraph). - Identify how you plan to investigate this question, indicating potential research strategies (2-3 paragraphs). - Share your outline with several trusted colleagues and incorporate their feedback.
+- Describe your institutional context (2-3 sentences) - State your project's core question -- framed as a question -- and say why it is important to the church in North America (one paragraph). - Identify how you plan to investigate this question, indicating potential research strategies (2-3 paragraphs). - Share your outline with several trusted colleagues and incorporate their feedback.